namje0/namje_shipwright/README.md

 ### FU Compatiblity

-This framework will automatically detect Frackin Universe and patch most things to use their BYOS system instead.
+~This framework will automatically detect Frackin Universe and patch most things to use their BYOS system instead.~ Currently incompatible due to large BYOS changes.

 ### Cargo Hold